anan44/it-starts-with-clojure/materials/6-simple-web-application/1-setting-up.md

 So if user requests for unknown route http status 404 is returned.
 If method used in request is specified for a route http status 405 is returned.

-We are often much more interested in the ring router that we pass to ring-handler. ring/router creates a router out of raw route data and optional options map.
+Usually we are mostly interested in the ring router that we pass to ring-handler. ring/router creates a router out of raw route data and optional options map.
 Here we use options to define the middleware and pass in muuntaja.

-Muuntaja is format negotiation, encoding and decoding library.
+**Muuntaja** is format negotiation, encoding and decoding library.
 Here we pass a muuntaja instance.
 It checks the request headers and makes sure that our response is the user expects it to be.
 If the requests headers request for json response,